 “God uses people we would not expect Him to use.
 We are all called to be a witness of Him, His coming kingdom and what Jesus did for us when he was crucified.
 We would all be lost if not for that.
 So when God calls, just say…”Here I am, send me”.
 At times I don’t feel like my faith is as strong as it should be.
 But I can pick up my Bible and study and be uplifted.
 I try to read the Word everyday.
 It keeps me sane and grounded.”

 It feels appropriate to share a portion of what Robert wrote about funerals.
 It says so much about who he was: a practical ponderer who was, as I like to put it, quite a character.
 His take on closure gave me that laugher with my tears.

 Roberts emails and stories always made me smile because they were genuine and real; the good stuff.
 They were like sunshine to me.
-He was family to me.
-It really is the little things that mean the most.
-Like a simple, but good conversation.
+He was family.
+It really is the little things that mean the most–like a simple, but good conversation.
 I’ll really miss those conversations, until we “start over again.”

 Robert, on funerals…

 “I just don’t understand the hoop-dee-do and expense involved.
 People will call it closure.
 They will say they need to express their last goodbyes.
 Like that dead person lying there is going to hear them…hello?
 It’s just a shell, a container the person’s spirit lived in.
 The spirit has left the container, gone on to a better place, or it’s in limbo still waiting to cross over.
 I’m not sure, but it’s definitely not in the lifeless body lying in that casket.
 So, what’s all the fuss about?
 Still, people will gaze down at the open casket and make comments like…

 “Doesn’t he look natural?” said first mourner.